 Digestion aid: Probiotics aid your dog’s digestion and can help those pets who suffer from food sensitivities with associated vomitting, gas and bloating.
-Staffies are particularly prone to very sensitive skins and guts and can certainly benefit from these probiotics each evening.
+Staffies are particularly prone to very sensitive skins and guts and can certainly benefit from probiotics.

 Stool quality: For dogs who suffer from diarrhoea or loose stools, probiotics can help treat the symptoms and improve stool quality.
 When starting on a plant-based diet, very loose stools are to be expected.
 Probiotics at least help to let your dog’s gut adapt quicker to a changing plant-based diet.

 Immune Boosting: Probiotics provide an essential role in keeping your dog’s immune system healthy with 70% of your dog’s immune system (and ours) being in the gut.
 They are particularly helpful if your dog needs to go on a course of antibiotics to rebalance their gut.

 Improve skin and coat: It’s thought that probiotics can help improve skin and coat condition through synthesising and absorbing essential vitamins better such as B vitamins and biotin when the gut is balanced.

 Environmental factors like stress can also impact stool quality and these can be tricky to avoid even with probiotics.
 Some dogs are very prone to symptoms of IBS just like we would get when we are stressed as there is a very strong mind-gut connection.

 Give the probiotics a try – for your pets and for your own health too – they will be added to the supplement we are working on for your dog!